rust-unofficial/patterns/idioms/fallible-closure.md

 ## Motivation

-You may sometimes want to use the [`?`] operator inside an infallible function, in those case a closure inside your function could be the simple solution.
+You may sometimes want to use the [`?`] operator inside an infallible function, in those cases a closure inside your function could be the simple solution.

 ## Advantages